 1. Collate your Debt

 If you have debt spread across different credit cards, store cards, or private loans, then it can be simpler to collate all your debt into one place.
-There are a number of ways you can do this.

 Consolidation Loan: If you have numerous sources of debt, all with differing repayment dates, rates, and amounts, then an unsecured consolidation loan could be another good option for you.
 It reduces your monthly payments down to one easy to manage amount with one single interest rate.
-By only having one loan to take care of your mind will be cleared from the stress of having to keep track of different debts in different places.